 To keep up with the growing demand for AV tools, a growing number of well-regarded AV software companies are now producing macOS versions of their tools.

 We’ve lined up the details on each service below, but if you’re looking for the short version, these are the best antivirus for Mac:

-- Intego Mac Internet Security X9: Intego only makes antivirus for Mac and it does it very well.
+- Intego Mac Internet Security X9: Our number one choice for Mac users.
+Intego only makes antivirus for Mac and it does it very well.
 Packed with great features and strong results from independent testing labs.

-- Kaspersky Internet Security for Mac: Our top pick for Mac users.
+- Kaspersky Internet Security for Mac: A solid option for for Mac users.
 Very low CPU usage, high scores from independent testing labs, and billing practices that you can trust.

 - McAfee Antivirus: Produces a fully-featured Mac OS version, but mostly as a second-tier product to its Windows software.

 - Symantec Norton Security Standard: An option to consider, but only marginally covered by independent AV testing labs.